sysdeo/FlightsDataSet/Notes.md

 ---
-`Created table delay type to count delays by department,flight number, origin, destination, time of day`
+`Created table delay type to count delays by:` `Department, Flight Number, Origin, Destination, Time of day` `Note: this is the table of which the majority of charts come from`

 create table delay_type(